PumPumDev/LoLSparkData/README.md

     [Scala js](https://www.scala-js.org/doc/project/building.html).

 #### Important
-Before stating, you need to provide a configuration file to the project.
+Before starting, you need to provide a configuration file to the project.
 Check de `README` in the module **Utils**.